opinions · 2023Archiving the Web

 ## Builds apps from the ground up.

-Currently a **Sr. IC Product Engineer** working on a ThreeJS browser-native sandbox game.
+Currently a **Sr. Product Engineer** working on a browser-native gaming platform.
 I'm experienced with building products from the ground up due to working with early-stage startups.

 On the side, I'm building [sutle.io](https://sutle.io), a platform for organizing resources into a directed learning path.
 I'm also dabbling in game development specifically learning Unity.